saumsh100/newFrontend/README.md

 > You can use this command instead of `npm start` when developing.
 > Each time you run the Cypress test suite, the test database is re-seeded.
 Cypress runs this command: `NODE_ENV="test" npm run seeds`

-Run the following command to execute all tests:
+Run the following command to execute all backend tests: `npm run test`

-`npm run test`
+To run api tests: `npm run test:api`

-To execute E2E tests only:
+To run lib tests: `npm run test:lib`

-`npm run test:cypress`
+To run graphql tests: `npm run test:graphql`

-To run server jest tests only:
+To run E2E tests: `npm run test:cypress`

-`npm run test:jest`
+To run all unit tests (including the existing frontend): `npm run test:jest`

 ### Adding new model